18F/methods/index.md

 ### What's new?

-- We have edited a few cards in the discovery section to make them easier to understand. _January 2017_
+- We've edited a few cards in the discovery section to make them easier to understand. _January 2017_
-- We have added new links to examples of how we have used these methods at 18F! _December 2016_
+- We've added new links to examples of how we have used these methods at 18F. _December 2016_